-General Education and Requirements Common to All Degrees
+General Education and Core Discipline Requirements

-The College has adopted a policy that articulates that a graduate with an associate degree or certificate in a program of study should demonstrate the core competencies found in the required General Education courses that are referenced in the College Catalog.
+This policy articulates that a graduate with an associate degree or certificate in a program of study should demonstrate mastery of the major areas of learning as specifically defined by the General Education requirements that are referenced in the College Catalog.

-In addition to the College's General Education requirements, the College has adopted a policy that articulates that a graduate with an associate degree or a certificate in a program of study meet all of the essential course and/or practicum requirements specified by the degree or certificate program in which they are enrolled.
+In addition to the College's General Education requirements, this policy articulates that a graduate with an associate degree or a certificate in a program of study must meet all core discipline requirements specified by the degree or certificate program in which they are enrolled.